csbg/SplineOmics/docs/articles/RNA-seq-analysis.md

 present (category 2 and 3 can only be generated when the design formula contains an interaction effect).

-## Perform gene set enrichment analysis (GSEA)
+## Perform over-representation analysis (ORA)

-Once the clustered hits are identified, a subsequent step to gain biological insights is to perform GSEA.
-For this, the respective genes can be assigned to each clustered hit, and GSEA can be carried out.
-To proceed, the Enrichr databases of choice need to be downloaded:
+Once the clustered hits are identified, a subsequent step to gain biological insights is to perform **over-representation analysis (ORA)**.
+For each cluster, genes assigned to clustered hits can be tested for enrichment against gene-set libraries.
+To proceed, download the Enrichr databases of choice:

 ``` r

 # Specify which databases you want to download from Enrichr
 gene_set_lib <- c(
     "WikiPathways_2019_Human",